+Getting to Breckenridge is quite easy.
 If you’re flying from out of state or internationally, you’ll be landing in Denver International Airport.
 It’s a major US hub (especially for United Airlines) with many domestic and international flight options.
 Winter weather typically affects Denver’s airport once or twice a year, so plan ahead and keep an eye on the weather forecast!
-From there, it’s roughly two hours by shuttle bus or hire car.
+From Denver, getting to Breckenridge is roughly two hours by shuttle bus or hire car.

-There are heaps of services which run from the airport to Breck so you are spoilt for choice: Colorado Mountain Express, Summit Express, and Fresh Tracks Transportation to name a few.
+There are heaps of services which run from the airport to Breckenridge so you are spoilt for choice: Epic Mountain Express, Summit Express, and Fresh Tracks Transportation to name a few.
 We went with Peak 1 Express because it has competitive prices, WiFi on board and are flexible to special requests.
-Prices range from roughly $40 -70 per person each way depending on the service.
+Prices range from roughly $40 - $70 per person each way depending on the service.
 If you do book with them, do it online for better pricing.
 Services depart the airport frequently from the early morning hours until midnight.
 They can drop you off in the center of Breckenridge, or right at the door of wherever you’re staying (though this service costs a bit more).
 For your return trip, they’ll suggest a pick-up time in Breckenridge based on your scheduled departure from Denver.

 If you want flexibility to visit a few of the other nearby resorts, then definitely rent a car.
 Your drivers license will be valid for 90 days if you are visiting from out of state.
 Just keep in mind that you may have to drive on snowy highways and negotiate traffic.
 If you go ahead and rent, be sure to book online in advance, especially if you’re travelling to Breckenridge close to the winter holidays.